fluffos/fluffos/docs/efun/contrib/functions.md

 ### DESCRIPTION
     Returns an array of strings containing the function names found in
     <ob>.
 The functions returned will include all functions, whether public,
     protected, or private.

-    The <flag> option is by default zero and shows only as described above, with just the string names of the functions.
-All available flag values are below with their behaviour.
+The <flag> parameter is by default zero.

     Flag: 0
-    Returns: all function names in the deep_inherit_list in a string array ({ "func1", "func2", "func3", "func4", ... })
+    Returns: a string array containing function names, including all inherited functions.
+    ({ "func1", "func2", "func3", "func4", ... })

     Flag: 1
-    Returns: A two-dimensional array of mixed arrays containing additional information about each function.
-All functions are from the deep_inherit_list.
+    Returns: A two-dimensional array of mixed arrays containing additional information about each function, including all inherited functions.

     ({
         ({